 Over the years, root canals have gotten a bad rap as being painful and a procedure to avoid at all costs.
 However, the complete opposite is true, where the procedure is tolerated well by most patients and definitely shouldn’t be put off.
-With a root canal, Scottsdale dentist, Dr. Rod Gore, helps save failing teeth by removing the infected pulp tissue within the tooth.
+With a root canal, Scottsdale dentists, Dr. Rod Gore and Dr. Whitney Sebree, help save failing teeth by removing the infected pulp tissue within the tooth.
 A root canal is commonly used for untreated cavities, tooth fractures, facial traumas, and previous restorations like crowns, which have been a breeding ground for bacteria.
 If a root canal isn’t completed within a reasonable amount of time, a patient may have to get the tooth extracted or the infection could move to other areas for more serious consequences.

 "Just visited Shawna at Dr. Gore's office.
 Been working with her for nearly 10 years and she has made an incredible difference with my oral health."- D.B. / Yelp / Sep 20, 2016

 "I had a dental emergency at Sunday night.
 One of my veneers popped off and it looked terrible!i called the emergency dentist and arranged to be seen at 7:00am the next morning.
 They were very friendly and kind people.
 I was out in thirty minutes!
 I'm definitely switching to Dr Gore.
 He is the best scottsdale dentist!"- J. / Healthgrades / Aug 15, 2017

 "This review only contains a rating"- Anonymous / Vitals / Aug 08, 2017